 Rob started his career as a judicial law clerk for Judge Richard D. Simons, New York Court of Appeals, and then practiced as a litigation associate in New York City for five years before moving to the San Francisco Bay Area.

-Prior to joining SNR Denton, Rob was a partner in the patent litigation practice group at Morrison & Foerster and Howrey LLP firms.
+Prior to joining Dentons LLP, Rob was a partner in the patent litigation practice group at Morrison & Foerster and Howrey LLP firms.